dominicm00/website/posts/applying-zettelkasten-to-programming.md

 ## The first casualty: tests

-This limitation has caused a long-standing debate in the unit test community; how do you run tests, which are in a separate module, against private functions?
+This limitation has caused a long-standing debate in the unit test community: how do you run tests, which are in a separate module, against private functions?
 Currently, your options usually are:

 1. Don't test private functions; only test public interfaces
 2. Publicize all functions, but with naming conventions that indicate they are actually private
 3. Write tests in the same module as code

 To be straightforward, option 1 is flat-out incorrect.
 The point of unit tests is to make sure that each functional unit in your application behaves as expected under a wide variety of scenarios.
-If you are only testing on a module's public interface, you are writing integration tests.
-Being able to test private edge cases and have a well defined purpose for private functions leads to higher confidence that your public interface is actually robust.
-This is an "aktually it's a skill issue" justification for people struggling against the very real limitations of our programming paradigms.
+If you are only testing a module's public interface, you are writing integration tests.
+Being able to test private edge cases and have a well-defined purpose for private functions leads to higher confidence that your public interface is actually robust.
+This is an "actually it's a skill issue" justification for people struggling against the very real limitations of our programming paradigms.

 I hope it's also clear that patterns like `public _myPrivateFunction` and `if (<inTestRunner>) { ... }` are hacks around design limitations, not actual solutions.

-## What does Zettlekasten have to do with anything?
+## What does Zettelkasten have to do with anything?

-[Zettlekasten](https://en.wikipedia.org/wiki/Zettelkasten) is a knowledge management system that organizes things through links, rather than locations.
+[Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) is a knowledge management system that organizes things through links, rather than locations.
 Instead of trying to constantly move information around in a hierarchical system, you divide notes into small, atomic nodes and use their links to other nodes for discovery.

 This is surprisingly similar to our requirements for programming!
 We have a series of atomic nodes (functions) that can arbitrarily link to each other.
 Instead of code living in a single location, its purpose is organically derived from how it's used and documented.